Carpobrotus edulis: Taxonomy

+Plants of the World Online treats Carpobrotus edulis var. rubescens as a synonym of Carpobrotus × accedens, the hybrid between Carpobrotus acinaciformis and C. edulis, and sinks the others into the species.

 Distribution and habitat

 The sour fig grows on coastal and inland slopes in South Africa from Namaqualand in the Northern Cape through the Western Cape to the Eastern Cape.
 It is often seen as a pioneer on disturbed sites.

 Ecology

 The flowers are pollinated by solitary bees, honey bees, carpenter bees, and many beetle species.
 Leaves are eaten by tortoises.
 Flowers are eaten by antelopes and baboons.
 Fruits are eaten by baboons, rodents, porcupines, antelopes, who also disperse the seeds.
 The clumps provide shelter for snails, lizards, and skinks.
 Puff adders and other snakes, such as the Cape cobra, are often found in Carpobrotus clumps, where they ambush the small rodents attracted by the fruits.

 As an invasive species

 Carpobrotus edulis has naturalised in many other regions throughout the world, and is an invasive species in several parts, notably Australia, California and the Mediterranean, all of which have similar climates.
 The species has escaped from cultivation and has become invasive, posing a serious ecological problem by forming vast monospecific zones, lowering biodiversity, and competing directly with several threatened or endangered plant species for nutrients, water, light, and space.

 The success of C. edulis as an invader is linked to its stoloniferous growth habit and clonal integration, traits commonly associated with invasive species.
 Physiological integration between ramets increases survival, biomass accumulation and clonal spread especially where competing with native species.
 The species often exhibits greater phenotypic plasticity than many native species, enabling it to establish and expand into under contrasting conditions including shaded coastal cliffs and nutrient-enriched sites.
 Such plasticity has raised concerns about its continual spread, especially in the face of changing climatic conditions.

 Through hybridization, invasive C. edulis can gain genetic diversity and novel traits that further enhance its adaptability.
 The species readily engages in genetic exchanges with other Carpobrotus, such as C. chilensis, leading to hybrid variants with unique genetic combinations that allow them to thrive and outcompete native flora.
 Analysis of chloroplast DNA has revealed a large amount of genetic similarities between C. edulis and C. chilensis, indicating that the two may share a common ancestor.